On the Indecisiveness of Kelly-Strategyproof Social Choice Functions: Examples for the Tightness of our Results

-\begin{proposition} The Pareto rule is rank-based, Pareto-optimal, and strategyproof if $m\leq 3$, or if $m\leq 4$ and $n\leq 2$. \end{proposition} \begin{proof} The Pareto rule is known to satisfy Pareto-optimality and strategyproofness, regardless of the number of alternatives or voters \citep[see, e.g.,][]{BSS19a}.
-Hence, it only remains to show that it also satisfies rank-basedness under the restrictions on $n$ and $m$.
-For $m=1$, rank-basedness is obviously no restriction, and if $m=2$, the rank vector of the single alternative determines all preferences except that we do not know which voter submits which alternatives.
+For $m=1$, rank-basedness is obviously no restriction, and if $m=2$, the rank vector of the single alternative determines all preference relations (except that we do not know which voter submits which preference relation).
 If an alternative $a$ is uniquely top-ranked by a voter, its rank vector contains a $(0,1)$ entry, and thus, the rank vector of the other alternative $b$ must contain a $(1,1)$ entry.
 Similarly, if $a$ has a $(0,2)$ entry, a voter is indifferent between both alternatives and thus, $b$ has also a $(0,2)$.
 Finally, we can apply a symmetric argument to the first case if the rank vector $a$ contains a $(1,1)$ entry, and thus, we can reconstruct a unique profile (up to renaming the voters) given a rank matrix.
 Hence, the Pareto rule is rank-based if $m=2$.